 The IPA’s site includes Statements of Insolvency Practice (SIPs), general guidance and links to relevant legislation.
 All of these can be found under the “Regulation and Guidance” tab.
-The Association’s magazine Insolvency Practitioner is also available to view from November 1997 onwards and there is a section on complaints procedure.

-The Insolvency Service is an executive agency sponsored by the Department for Business, Energy & Industrial Strategy.
-It administers bankruptcies and debt relief orders; looks into the affairs of companies in liquidation and makes reports of any director misconduct; it investigates trading companies and takes action to wind them up and/or disqualify the directors if there is evidence of misconduct.
+The Insolvency Service is an executive agency sponsored by the Department for Business, Energy and Industrial Strategy.
+It administers bankruptcies and debt relief orders; looks into the affairs of companies in liquidation and makes reports of any director misconduct; and investigates trading companies and takes action to wind them up and/or disqualify the directors if there is evidence of misconduct.
 Content on the GOV.UK site includes guidance, consultations and registers of disqualified directors and individuals.

 The Insolvency Service for Northern Ireland is part of the Department for the Economy.
 Its site includes links to relevant legislation, guidance for insolvency practitioners, and details of bankruptcy and liquidation processes in Northern Ireland.
 Legislation is found under the “Introduction to the Insolvency Service” tab.

 The International Insolvency Institute (III) is a non-profit, limited-membership organisation.
-It is dedicated to improving international cooperation in the insolvency and focuses on promoting greater international cooperation and coordination through improvements in the law and in legal procedures.
+It is dedicated to improving international cooperation in the insolvency field and focuses on promoting greater international cooperation and coordination through improvements in the law and in legal procedures.
 Under International Resource Library there is a section on country resources, which may include articles, legislation and decisions.
-Within this there is also an EU section that includes legislation, decisions and orders.
+Within this there is also an EU section that includes legislation, decisions and articles.